Mulige prosjekter til masteroppgaver

 Ocean Mixing Processes

 We conduct observation-based research on ocean mixing processes.
 Typically data sets are already collected and available for analysis.
-But we also try to integrate the student in a research cruise for collecting own data for the Master's study.
+But we also try to integrate students in research cruises for collecting their own data for a Master's study.

-- investigate the hydrography and mixing in Førdefjorden (using the high-quality data collected during the fjord oceanography class)
+- investigate the hydrography and mixing in fjords

 - internal wave field properties inferred from moored observations near Yermak Plateau, Arctic Ocean

-- eddies in the Lofoten Basin (using data collected under the PROVOLO project)
+- eddies in the Norwegian Sea (using data collected under the PROVOLO project and NorEMSO)

-- frontal processes across the Mohn Ridge inferred from shipboard and Seaglider observations (using data collected under the PROVOLO project)
+- frontal processes across the Mohn Ridge inferred from shipboard and ocean lider observations (using data collected under the PROVOLO project and NorEMSO)

 Contact: Ilker Fer